MiguelCastillo/bit-bundler/docs/README.md

 - Providing a friendly and flexible plugin API for creating and using plugins
 - Bundling different file types via plugins; JavaScript, CSS, JSON, Text, etc...
 - Pattern matching for fine grained control of the bundling pipelines
+- Parallel processing of module dependencies for improved performance in larger projects

 ## Links